 - People: Provides information about a person such as their date of birth, family, social media accounts, etc.

-- Products: Many e-commerce sites use product and offer schemas to show specific information like price, status, and availability in the SERPs.
+- Products: Many e-commerce sites use the product and offer schemas to show specific information like price, status, and availability in the SERPs.

 - Recipes: This schema is for recipe web pages to show a recipe rich snippet.
 Usually displays an image of the recipe, prep and cook time, nutritional information, and user reviews.